 STBE faculty and staff will make a concerted effort to address the social and emotional needs of its students.
-The faculty, Principal, school counselors, and peer counselors will be trained to incorporate the Developmental Asset framework, developed by the Search Institute®.
-This tool will help identify and provide the social and emotional needs of our students.
+The faculty, principal, school counselor, and peer counselors will be trained through ongoing professional development to incorporate the Developmental Assets framework, developed by the Search Institute.
+Through the use of this framework teachers will promote positive attitudes and behaviors.
 The counselor will also use resources at the school and in the community, including health care professionals.
 If students are in need of psychological assistance that cannot be addressed at the school, the student and parents will be referred to outside counseling agencies.

 In compliance with its mission statement, STBE will promote parental and community involvement.
 Design team members will lead STBE's parent involvement component.
 STBE will effectively communicate and engage with its parents and the community at large in a variety of ways which provides equitable access for success to all students and ensures that all stakeholders have an opportunity for input.
-Parents will serve on the School Governing Council and will be involved in all aspects of school life, including the formation of a viable Parent Teacher Student Association (PTSA).
+Parents will serve on the School Governing Council, English Learners Advisory Committee (ELAC), Compensatory Education Advisory Committee (CEAC), and will share in the schools decision making.